Skip to content

 • Scene2Model Modelling Tool: The ADOxx-based modelling is the heart of the Scene2Model environment, as here will the digital models be created and processed.
 It is a standalone application which can be installed on Windows, Linux and Mac.
 It helps to manage the Domain-specific library and the projects, containing the models of the novel idea.
 More information on its functionality can be found at Using the Scene2Model tool

-• Bucket Service Component: This component is part of the Image Provider and offers a bucket, where pictures of the paper figures can be uploaded (manually or automatically).
-These pictured identified by their name are then used in the recognition component and the modelling tool.
+• Bucket Service Component: This subcomponent is part of the Image Provider and offers a bucket, where pictures of the paper figures can be uploaded.
+These pictures are identified by their name and then used in the recognition component and the modelling tool.
 The modelling tool tells the recognition component which picture from the bucket it should load and process.
 Afterwards the recognition component provides the identified figures and their position to the modelling tool.

 • Recognition Component: This software component processes the provided picture and identifies the used concepts and the relative position on the picture.
 It then returns an identifier of the recognised figure and its coordinates.